 Assistance vehicle equipped with satellite phone, first aid equipment, fridge, compressor, spare tyres etc., and pulling a trailer with spare bike.
 Second vehicle for 4x4 clients, carrying all personal luggage.

-A motorcycle guide - Johnnymaroc of Moto Aventures - plus Su (Motoaventures) driving the passenger/support vehicle and the medic driving the assistance vehicle.
-All staff have good local knowledge of the areas we visit.
+A motorcycle guide - Johnnymaroc of Moto Aventures - plus Su (Motoaventures) driving the passenger/support vehicle.
+Staff have good local knowledge of the areas we visit.

 - Daytime game drive into the private Gondwana Safari Park, SA.